digitalservicebund/a2j-rechtsantragstelle/doc/adr/0012-domain-oriented-architecture.md

 ## Context

+We started this project developing only one flow for one domain (Vorabcheck for Beratungshilfe).
-We develop an application that is thought to host a lot of different forms.
+Since then, we shifted towards developing an application that is thought to host a lot of different forms.
 They all are in the justice space, but still vary in the specific domain within justice.
 For example, the domain knowledge you need is very different from a Beratungshilfe form to a Fluggastrechte form.
 They all have in common that they need forms, content, data validation etc. (from now on called "application logic").